drfuera/PromptPack/README.md

 ## License

 This project is open source.
-See LICENSE file for details.
+See the LICENSE file for details.

 ---